 When it was time for sunset, we all climbed to the roof and watched together as a few people paddle boarded quietly soaking in the beauty of it all.

-After the sunset, we enjoyed an authentic Thai dinner that was served to us on the boat.
-After all that swimming and jumping, this meal was the perfect way to end our day.
-After dinner, we sailed back towards Railay Beach West, but not before we had another opportunity to swim next to Pranang beach in the dark and experience the bioluminescent waters.
+As the sun set, we had a delicious Thai dinner served on the boat.
+It was the perfect way to end our day after all the swimming and jumping.
+After dinner, we sailed back to Railay Beach West.
+But before that, we had another chance to swim near Pranang beach in the dark and see the magical bioluminescent waters.

 Day 2 Activities